Multivariate Garch with dynamic beta: Estimation and results for S P stocks

 We calculate the log likelihood $L$ of our model with the exact solution of the recursion as described in appendix \ref{recurs}.
-The initial values $\bar{v}_\nu$ and $\bar{\beta}$ have been determined from the observed covariance matrix $R$ in the first 4 years (see appendix \ref{noise}).
-In a first fit we use only two parameters with $\alpha_{\nu\nu'}=\alpha_{00}$ and $\gamma_{\nu\nu'}=\gamma_{00}$ together with a Gaussian distributed noise.
-The resulting log likelihood (divided by $T$) and the parameter values
+The initial values $\bar{v}_\nu$ and $\bar{\beta}$ have been determined from the observed covariance matrix $C$ in the first 4 years.
+In a preliminary fit we use only two parameters with $\alpha_{1}=\alpha_{0}$, $\alpha_{01}=\alpha_{0}$, $\gamma_{1}=\gamma_{0}$ and $\gamma_{01}=\gamma_{0}$ together with a Gaussian distributed noise.
+The resulting log likelihood (divided by $T$) and the parameter values are given in table \ref{tab_fit}.

-are given in table \ref{tab_fit}.
 As a check on the property of this fit we consider the so-called de-garched returns $\eta_G(t)$.
 These are obtained by inverting equation \myref{a0}

 If the \G model represents the data exactly $\eta_G(t)$ should be again Gaussian distributed.
-This is not the case, as the pdf for all $\eta_G(t)_i$ given in figure \ref{degarch} shows.
+This is not the case, as the pdf in the left panel of figure \ref{degarch} shows.
 The pdf for $\eta_G(t)$ is well described by a Student's t-distribution with a tail index of $\nu=3.32$.
 This motivates to repeat the estimate with a t-distributed noise.
 The estimated value of $\nu=3.25$ agrees within the errors with the value obtained before (see figure \ref{degarch}).
 The resulting $L$ ($2^{nd}$ column in table \ref{tab_fit}) corresponds to an astronomical increase of probability.
 Even the pessimistic evaluation using the probability change per $t$ given by $exp(-\Delta L/T)$ is highly significant.

-To analyze the origin of this strong noise dependence we compare the empirical pdf for $r_{ti}$ with a Monte Carlo simulation of our model (hereafter called RMG for restricted matrix Garch).
-For the latter a simulation of equation \myref{a0} and the recursion formulae given in appendix \ref{recurs} is not very meaningful for individual stocks.
-The reason is that the parameters $\alpha$ and $\gamma$ do not depend on the individual stocks.
-Only the completely random values $\bar{\beta}$ would differ.
-Therefore we adopt the following procedure: With given $H_t$ from equation \myref{a0} we predict $r_{ti}$ at time $t$.
-In general the predicted $r_{ti}$ do not necessarily agree with the observed $r_{ti}$, however their pdfs should be the same.
-To obtain a smooth curve we repeat the application of equation \myref{a0} 10 times.
+Such a strong noise dependence is not present in applications of univariate GARCH(1,1) models.
+There, the tail index can be reproduced either by t-distributed or Gaussian noise.
+However, since our model (hereafter called RMG for restricted matrix GARCH) has only four GARCH parameters, $\alpha_{0,1}$ and $\gamma_{0,1}$, the tail cannot be matched for all $N$ stocks when Gaussian noise is used \citep[see also][for a non-parametric moment analysis of stocks and indices]{WMA}.